justindbilyeu/Resonance_Geometry/README.md

 ## 📖 Overview
 Resonance Geometry is a living theoretical framework that seeks to unify **cosmology, biology, and consciousness** through the mathematics of **structured resonance**.
-It treats awareness not as an emergent byproduct, but as the *geometry of coherence itself*—a lattice of vibration spanning scales from microtubules to galaxies.
+It treats awareness not as an emergent byproduct, but as the *geometry of coherence itself* — a lattice of vibration spanning scales from microtubules to galaxies.

 This repository is the **home base** for the Resonance Geometry project:
 - White papers and codex transmissions
-- Simulation code (Python, Mathematica, PyTorch)
+- Simulation code (Python, Mathematica)
 - Figures and experimental designs
-- GitHub wiki pages for axioms, modules, and philosophical notes
+- GitHub Wiki pages for axioms, modules, and philosophical notes

 ---